 Make them laugh and they will come back for more.
 These 25 books have all made us laugh a lot.
 I am not talking about a little chuckle, I am talking serious laughter , some even made me snort.
 Some are silly, some witty and some are plain gross but they are all great ways to get your kids reading and more importantly loving books.
 This week is Children’s Book Week and what better way to celebrate than with funny picture books.

 Parts by Tedd Arnold is so funny.
-Readers follow along as a 5 year old boy begins noticing things about his body he’d never noticed before like belly button lint, snot, peeling skin and more.
+Readers follow along as a five-year-old boy begins noticing things about his body he’d never noticed before like belly button lint, snot, peeling skin, and more.
 His anxious assumptions about his body falling apart will have you in stitches.
-My 2 year old laughed and got most of the humor but slightly older children will be laughing hysterically at how silly the little boy’s worries are.
+My two-year-old laughed and got most of the humor, but slightly older children will be laughing hysterically at how silly the little boy’s worries are.

 Moo Baa La La La by Sandra Boynton always makes me laugh.
-There is something about the facial expressions her animals always have that crack me up, and lets be honest if the book is good for the adult reading it, it’s always a plus.
-Super bright colors on each page is a huge bonus for my baby girl as I flip the pages, and even though she doesn’t get the humor yet she will soon enough and it’s a book that will grow with her.
-Edited for 2013: Now at 2 my daughter absolutely understands the absurd humor and loves it all the more for it.
+There is something about the facial expressions her animals always have that crack me up, and let’s be honest, if the book is good for the adult reading it, it’s always a plus.
+Super bright colors on each page is a huge bonus for my baby girl as I flip the pages, and even though she doesn’t get the humor yet she will soon enough, and it’s a book that will grow with her.
+Edited for 2013: Now at two my daughter absolutely understands the absurd humor and loves it all the more for it.

-Mortimer by Robert Munsch is a fun bedtime book, it’s not the calmest and is pretty funny so you may want to read this one before some more chill books.
-I can’t remember the first time I read this book, but whether reading it to a group of preschoolers or to my kids I have never had a child not sing along with Mortimer who is driving everyone bonkers by not going to sleep!
-Instead he is singing and making noise and not even the police can stop him.
+Mortimer by Robert Munsch is a fun bedtime book, it’s not the calmest and is pretty funny, so you may want to read this one before some more chill books.
+I can’t remember the first time I read this book, but whether reading it to a group of preschoolers or my kids I have never had a child not sing along with Mortimer who is driving everyone bonkers by not going to sleep!
+Instead, he is singing and making noise, and not even the police can stop him.

 Zoom! is another of my son’s favorite Munsch books.
 The little girl in the book is looking for a new wheelchair and isn’t satisfied until she has the fastest wheelchair she can get her hands on.
 What I love about this book isn’t the absurd humor ( which there is plenty of) it’s the fact that the main character being in a wheelchair is the norm.
 There is no long explanation about why she has a wheelchair, nothing preachy about children with disabilities.
-I think it’s important to have books that explain disabilities, and to learn more about them but also equally important to have books like this one that are seamlessly assimilated.
+I think it’s important to have books that explain disabilities and to learn more about them but also equally important to have books like this one that is seamlessly assimilated.

 Take Care, Good Knight by Shelley Moore Thomas such a sweet book about three little dragons who agree to cat sit a wizard’s pets and the Good Knight who helps them get it right.
 The story is filled with mishaps when the dragons who can’t read yet try to figure out the wizard’s written instructions.
 The outcome is hilarious and will have your children giggling.
 I also love the message about using pictures to give clues for reading, but to remember to ask “Does this make sense?”